-When it comes to using tech to help automate your debt collection, collections-focused conversations are lagging behind other sectors.
+When it comes to using debt collection software to help automate your debt collection, collections-focused conversations are lagging behind other sectors.
 And yet, when deployed correctly and with the right conversational design, automated conversations can deliver superior customer experiences with a fraction of the operational resources.

 Automation using conversational AI technology, like AI chatbots, goes beyond simple tic-tac-toe responses.
 It focuses on what the customer is trying to achieve in a conversation and figures out what piece of information is going to be needed or what actions should happen next.